soren-n/tickle/README.md

 Tickle takes as input a description of tasks to be performed and their dependencies; this is in the form of two files: _agenda_ and _depend_.
 It then compiles an evaluation schedule for these tasks; checking their input and output files for changes against a persistent cache, as well as checking status of task dependencies.
 I.e. only tasks that need to or can be re/evaluated will be scheduled.

 # Install
 Tickle is currently only supported for Python >=3.9, although it might work with older versions.
-It is distributed with pip and can be installed with the following command:
+It is distributed with pip and can be installed with the following example command:
 ```
 $ python3 -m pip install tickle-soren-n
 ```